-Difficulties and Resolutions in the Analysis of Law Implementation on Accessibility for Persons with Disabilities in Indonesia
+Contemporary Challenges and Legal Resolutions in the Implementation of Accessibility Rights for Persons with Disabilities in Indonesia

 Keywords: